Political corruption: Effects on humanitarian aid

-Corruption can also affect the various components of sports activities (referees, players, medical and laboratory staff involved in anti-doping controls, members of national sport federation and international committees deciding about the allocation of contracts and competition places).

-Cases exist against (members of) various types of non-profit and non-government organizations, as well as religious organizations.

-Ultimately, the distinction between public and private sector corruption sometimes appears rather artificial, and national anti-corruption initiatives may need to avoid legal and other loopholes in the coverage of the instruments.

 Types

 Bribery

 In the context of political corruption, a bribe may involve a payment given to a government official in exchange of his use of official powers.
 Bribery requires two participants: one to give the bribe, and one to take it.
 Either may initiate the corrupt offering; for example, a customs official may demand bribes to let through allowed (or disallowed) goods, or a smuggler might offer bribes to gain passage.
 In some countries the culture of corruption extends to every aspect of public life, making it extremely difficult for individuals to operate without resorting to bribes.
 Bribes may be demanded in order for an official to do something he is already paid to do.
 They may also be demanded in order to bypass laws and regulations.
 In addition to their role in private financial gain, bribes are also used to intentionally and maliciously cause harm to another (i.e. no financial incentive).
 In some developing nations, up to half of the population has paid bribes during the past 12 months.

 The Council of Europe dissociates active and passive bribery and to incriminates them as separate offences: